Welcome to KN Aviation!

 Finally, here, I would like to take the opportunity to thank all the people that have been crucial in me being able to pursue and enjoy my passion for aviation – and run KN Aviation over the years:

-- My family, girlfriend, and “non-avgeek” friends for understanding my (sometimes crazy) hobby and supporting me in all the ways they can
+- My wife, family, and “non-avgeek” friends for understanding my (sometimes crazy) hobby and supporting me in all the ways they can

 - Fellow aviation enthusiasts that I’ve had a chance to meet around the world